jpfitzinger/partim/README.md

 ![CRAN](https://img.shields.io/cran/v/partim?label=CRAN)
 <!-- badges: end -->

-`partim` is an `R` package to compute relative importance for linear and nonlinear regression models using a graph partitioning approach that approximates Shapley regression values.
+`partim` is an `R` package to compute model-agnostic relative importance for linear and nonlinear regression models using a graph partitioning approach that approximates Shapley regression values.
 The **relative importance** of features in a regression measures the **contribution of each feature to the model prediction**.
 When the goodness-of-fit of a model is measured using $R^2$ (i.e. the percentage of target variance explained by the model), then meaningful importance values should provide an additive decomposition of $R^2$, such that a feature’s importance represents that feature’s percentage of target variance explained.

 The most theoretically sound approach to decomposing explained variance in a linear regression is the Shapley regression (typically referred to